eugmoon/kmlines/README.md

 # kmlines
-Simple Line game technical assessment utilizing WebSockets for client/server communication
+Simple two-player line drawing game utilizing WebSockets for client/server communication

+May be viewed in action at https://kmlines.herokuapp.com